shawshanck/Docker-and-Docker-Compose/README.md

 With this script, you can automatically install Docker (Community Edition) and Docker-Compose on your OS.

-Note: It automatically creates a network named "my-main-app" properties.
+>**Note**: It automatically creates a network named "my-main-app" properties.
 For further containers installation, make sure to add them to this network.

 <h2>Supported OS:</h2>

-"CentOS 7 / 8 / Fedora"
+* "CentOS 7 / 8 / Fedora"

-"Debian 10 / 11"
+* "Debian 10 / 11"

-"Ubuntu 18.04"
+* "Ubuntu 18.04"

-"Ubuntu 20.04 / 21.04 / 22.04"
+* "Ubuntu 20.04 / 21.04 / 22.04"

-"Arch Linux"
+* "Arch Linux"

-"Open Suse"
+* "Open Suse"

 <h2>Installation:</h2>